 - Then Select Yes Continue to complete this task.

 To get Calorie burn, you need work output and efficiency which is not the main reason for wearing wearables.

 One set of wearable devices just tracks steps with an inertial sensor, and you have to input stride length, and body weight.
 It will calculate how much energy it requires to walk a body of that weight that distance.
-These calculations are not always so accurate as it only guesses.
+These calculations are not always as accurate as it only guesses.

 A wearable with GPS measures how fast you are moving and it doesn’t have to be told the estimate of stride length.
 But just like with the stride counters, it could still make an incorrect estimate of the effort level for covering such distance.
-For example, it requires a lot more effort, if you run in a headwind that the GPS doesn’t know.
+For example, it requires a lot more effort, if you run into a headwind that the GPS doesn’t know.